 In the management indicators in the Medium-Term Business Plan, AICA has incorporated targets related to response to climate change.
 AICA has also identified material issues centered on response to climate change and other non-financial issues as materialities.
 One of the basic policies set forth in the Medium-Term Business Plan is to work on such issues.
 AICA has established a Climate Change Response Committee within the Sustainability Development Committee, which is chaired by the President, as an organization to drive forward these initiatives.
-The progress of the Committee had been previously deliberated, approved, guided, and supervised on a regular basis by the Board of Directors.
-Beginning in FY2024, we have decided to hold a semi-annual Sustainability Development Meeting, attended by our directors, as a dedicated forum to supervise and discuss our progress on sustainability, including climate change response.
+In addition, since FY2024, the Sustainability Development Meeting has been held semiannually as a forum for reporting activities of the subcommittee.
+The meeting is attended by AICA's directors and AICA Group Companies' representatives, who supervise the status of the progress of the activities and discuss future strategies.
+The ultimate accountability for sustainability matters in general, including climate change, is held by the President, who chairs the Sustainability Development Committee, and details of the discussions at the Sustainability Development Meeting are reported to the Board of Directors.

-■ Sustainability Development Framework (As of June 2024)
+■ Sustainability Development Framework (As of June 2025)